Interesting Web Sites of

 From here you can extend your journey with the help of other photographers

 and, down the page, some more technical resources on the subject.
 I've just had a major cull of out of date or broken links to update the page.

-- Dean is a photographer based in Germany who added a comment to an item on the Infrared 100 blog saying that he provided Richard Mosse with his medium format colour infrared film.
+- Dean Bennici is a photographer based in Germany who added a comment to an item on the Infrared 100 blog saying that he provided Richard Mosse with his medium format colour infrared film.
 This led me to check out Dean's own site.
 He has a really good feel for what the film can achieve.

 - If you're a Dylan fan then Elliott Landy is the man who shot the cover of Nashville Skyline whose name, curiously, is an anagram of Dylan (or vice versa) and is one of the few people to photography him smiling.
 Elliott is a Magnum photographer and has been shooting since the 60s: his website includes lots of famous faces over the years.
 I'm including him because he has taken a few superb examples of what you can (or could) do with colour infrared film, especially a shot of Dylan on the book (aka trunk) of a car that appears on the cover of Elliott's latest book.
 The book, incidentally, includes some infrared images.